 Employees certainly aren’t going to suddenly just have a spare room in their home to convert into an office now they have a virtual office.
 Working from the dining table is sometimes possible, but generally an inconvenience for the rest of the family.
 Similarly, working in public places or on the go just isn’t as productive as having a designated work space.

-That’s why virtual office offices often also include access to hot desks or meeting spaces that enable people to catch up face to face to resolve business issues.
+That’s why virtual offices often also include access to hot desks or meeting spaces that enable people to catch up face to face to resolve business issues.
 Indeed, many businesses find themselves hiring meeting spaces for client meetings, annual general meetings and other important activities that are best undertaken in person.

 Will This Work for You?